Do Go On - 319 - Vincent Gigante, The Oddfather

 Yes.

-You've gone from the person who couldn't understand to the translator.
+You've gone from the person who couldn't understand it, the translator.

 Very quickly.